Spanish Language Basics Guide

 The dieresis, also known as the umlaut, which is placed over the u when it pronounced after a g in the combinations güe and güi.
 Umlauts are rarer than the other types of diacritical marks.

 The tilde is used to distinguish n from ñ.
-In a technical sense, this might not be considered a diacritical mark, since n and ñ are separate letters of the alphabet.
+In a technical sense, this might not be considered a diacritical mark, since n and ñ are separate letters of the alphabet

-Online Language Learning Program
+Online Spanish Language Learning Program

-Examples of great Spanish language programs can be found below:
+Examples of great Spanish Language Programs can be found below: